-The choice of bedding and how well you maintain it will affect the smell from your chicken house.
+The choice of bedding and how well you maintain it will affect the smell of your chicken house.
 Avoid using hay or straw as bedding.
 Both options usually trap moisture and facilitate the growth of bacteria.

 Some experts recommend using a deep bedding pack of pine shavings, which are readily available in local grain stores.
 The bedding should be about 12 to 16 inches deep.
-This helps to absorb moisture into the pack and allow it to escape later.
+This helps to absorb moisture into the pack and allows it to escape later.
 Note that cedar shavings can be toxic and harm your flock.